 "You seriously find ways to piss me off on an entirely new level," Loki remarked dryly," Have you ever thought I just don't like you?"

-Alexis became quiet for a long moment before saying anything," Can you sense all the demons that are around and inside the school?"
+Alexis became quiet for a long moment before saying anything," Can you sense all the demons that are around and inside the school?
+Something must be happening."

 Loki paused and quickly sat up to direct a serious look at Alexis.
-He questioned," This had nothing to do with you or Seth?"
+He said," I thought it was Wrath and his demons so I was waiting to see what you were up to."

 Alexis shook his head slowly.